California State Polytechnic University, Humboldt: Klamath Connection Program

 The Klamath River is the focus of the Klamath Connection, which is designed to help freshmen learn important skills for future science careers.

 Y.E.S.
 House

 The Y.E.S.
-House (Youth Educational Services) is programs created by students and led by students volunteer programs.
-The Y.E.S.
-House serves the communities needs.
-There are currently running 17 programs.
-Students can volunteer for these programs and also have the ability to become directors as well.
+House (Youth Educational Services) programs are created by students and led by student volunteer programs.
+There are currently 17 programs running.

 Centers and institutes

 Centers and institutes at the university include: